Ildefonso Ramos Mexía

 Ildefonso Ramos Mexía y Ross (2 August 1769 – 24 June 1854) was an Argentine jurist, military officer and politician.
-He served as governor of Buenos Aires Province between 2 May and 20 June 1820, during the period known as the Anarquía del Año XX."Listado de lugares y autoridades para elementos “Lugares” y “Contexto general”" His brief administration ended with his resignation on 20 June; the Cabildo of Buenos Aires acted interinamente until the assumption of Miguel Estanislao Soler on 23 June."Listado de lugares y autoridades..."
+He served as governor of Buenos Aires Province between 2 May and 20 June 1820, during the period known as the Anarchy of the Year XX.
+His brief administration ended with his resignation on 20 June; the Cabildo of Buenos Aires acted interinamente until the assumption of Miguel Estanislao Soler on 23 June.